 Albert Soudré, Burkina Faso

-- Current position: Lecturer and Researcher, Department of Life and Earth Sciences, Norbert Zongo University of Koudougou, Burkina Faso
+- Current position: Associate Professor, Department of Life and Earth Sciences, Norbert Zongo University of Koudougou, Burkina Faso

 - Scholarship: North-South-Dialogue Scholarship Programme – financed by the Austrian Development Cooperation

 - Duration: 09/2006 – 04/2011

 - Motto: The value of a person is assessed by the happiness she or he does to others in their life.

 Albert Soudré holds a PhD on animal breeding and genetics from the University of Natural Resources and Life Sciences of Vienna (BOKU).
 Currently he works as a Associate Professor in genetics, animal biology and physiology and reproduction at the Department of Life and Earth Sciences, Norbert Zongo University of Koudougou, Burkina Faso.
 His research focusses on local animal breeds and the genetic improvement of the livestock.
 Albert Soudré is involved in several research and development initiatives in his country.
 Furthermore he is the national coordinator of the APPEAR project Local cattle breeds of Burkina Faso – characterization and sustainable utilization in cooperation with two Austrian institutions the BOKU and the Veterinary Medicine University of Vienna and the Norbert Zongo University of Koudougou, the Institut de l'Environnement et de Recherches Agricoles and the Nazi Boni University of Bobo-Dioulasso in Burkina Faso.
 He is also a visiting lecturer at the University of Ouagadougou, the National School of Livestock and Animal Health.
 In addition Albert Soudré is an associate researcher at INERA in Ouagadougou.